Creamy avocado soup gets a summery kiss from lemon basil. Chilled lemon basil avocado soup is the perfect summer appetizer or brunch starter!

 I don’t know how the amazing avocado does it, but it manages to be both light and creamy-rich at the same time.
 A big salad and a chilled cup of avocado soup is pretty much the perfect lunch in my book.
 Oh, and it’s vegetarian, vegan, gluten-free, dairy-, egg-, and nut-free, so you can serve this worry-free to a crowd.

-- 1 cup low sodium chicken or vegetable broth (a mild, light tasting broth works great)
+- 1 cup low sodium vegetable broth a mild, light tasting broth works great

 - zest from one lemon